beccaree/hungry-hippo/README.txt

 [Merge With MP3]:
 This will merge any .mp3 file chosen by the user and merge it with the currently playing video.
+It will first prompt the user to choose the .mp3 file they want to merge with the video.
-It will then prompt the user to choose if they want to play the newly merged video after it is made.
+Then it will ask the user to name their output video and then prompt the user to choose if they want to play the newly merged video after it is made.

 Further Options: